green-fox-academy/czakoilevente/project-phase/w1/documentation.md

 ### Set environment variables

-Quote: "
+Quote:

-...Environment variables are available to processes running inside of Docker containers.
+"...
+Environment variables are available to processes running inside of Docker containers.
 You can set a value inside of a Dockerfile using the ENV directive, or provide a dynamic value when launching a Docker container from an image, using the -e flag, an env_file or from your docker-compose.yml file. ...

 ...
 There’s a convenient ways to set the default values of an ENV variable inside of your Dockerfile, and get the value from a command-line argument when you’re building the image.
 The secret lies in combining the ENV and ARG directives.
 Your Dockerfile should contain something similar to the following two lines: ..."